lalitlogical/kriangle/README.md

 1. Blog
 2. Comment

-It's provide you different options to control the module generation.
+Kriangle provide you different arguments to control the module generation.
 So we will use some them mentioned below.

 A full fledge command which contains approx all options will be like something below.
 1. It will generate the `Blog` module with title, description with enabling searching on these columns.